-The Australian government in 2016 raised taxes on cigarettes, hiking prices to $40 a pack by 2020.
+In 2016 the Australian government raised taxes on cigarettes, hiking prices to $40 a pack by 2020.
 The tax hike was intended to encourage more Australians to quit smoking, but the initiative may cause more harm than good, experts fear.

-The 12.5% tax increase over four years has caused many smokers to turn to the black market, where illegally imported cigarettes are cheaper.
+Over four years, the 12.5% tax increase has caused many smokers to turn to the black market, where illegally imported cigarettes are cheaper.
 An estimated 14.3% of all tobacco consumed in Australia comes from the black market.
 A wide range of counterfeit products and brands are sold “under the counter” by Australian shop owners and individuals.

 Black market cigarettes may come at a lower price, but there are growing concerns that these illegal cigarettes are contaminated with carcinogens, including asbestos.

 Counterfeit cigarettes from China contain up to 80% more nicotine and emit 130% more carbon dioxide, according to tests.
-Many also contain other contaminants – some disturbing – including human and animal feces, lead, rat poison, dead flies and asbestos.
+Many also have other contaminants – some disturbing – including human and animal feces, lead, rat poison, dead flies, and asbestos.

 Asbestos is a carcinogen that is the leading cause of mesothelioma.

-The majority of black market cigarettes come from Asia, primarily China.
+The majority of black-market cigarettes come from Asia, primarily China.
 China is now the world leader in counterfeit cigarettes.
-Factories are producing 400 billion cigarettes per year, and are sold in cities around the world.
+Factories produce 400 billion cigarettes annually, sold in cities worldwide.